 Aggression training tactics used upon dogs for animal fighting purposes.

-Animals, both farm and domestic, are being traded and exploited for ritualistic ceremonies.
-This includes puppies and mature dogs.
+Animals, both farm and domestic, are being traded and exploited for ritualistic ceremonies, including puppies and mature dogs.

-Animals are inhumanely stabbed, dragged, and drowned in boiling water, whilst still conscious and sensible topic.
+Animals are inhumanely stabbed, dragged, and drowned in boiling water while still conscious and sensible to pain.
 These are all gross violations of the Humane Animal Slaughter ACT.

-Animals live in unsanitary conditions and are malnourished, dehydrated and denied of medical attention from injuries and illnesses.
+Animals live in unsanitary conditions and are malnourished, dehydrated, and denied medical attention from injuries and illnesses.

-Operating a business without a license, butchering (and selling) animals without a license, environmental violations,
+They are operating a business without a license, butchering (and selling) animals without a permit and environmental violations.

-Since initially taking the completed cases to the Lee County Sheriff’s Department and SAO office, the animal cruelty and butchering of animals have increased, and has in fact become more inhumane.
-In addition, due to a lack of regulations and enforcement, new slaughter farms have opened in the surrounding area and are, at this time, operating freely.
-Once prevalent in Miami-Dade county, career criminals are now starting to migrate north to Lee County, viewing the area as a safe haven with little to no enforcement from official governing agencies.
+Since initially taking the completed cases to the Lee County Sheriff’s Department and SAO office, animal cruelty and butchering have increased and have become more inhumane.
+Also, due to a lack of regulations and enforcement, new slaughter farms have opened in the surrounding area and are operating freely at this time.
+Once prevalent in Miami-Dade county, career criminals are now starting to migrate north to Lee County, viewing the area as a haven with little to no enforcement from official governing agencies.

-To date, the Lee County Sheriff’s Department, and the State Attorneys Office have been in possession of ARM’s viable and admissible evidence of criminal animal abuse activities, for well over six months, and longer on some cases.
-To ARM’s knowledge, the Sheriff’s department has not conducted its own investigation, nor gathered any evidence, and yet the Lee County State Attorney’s Office have since declined prosecution of these cases.
+To date, the Lee County Sheriff’s Department and the State Attorneys Office have ARM’s viable and admissible evidence of criminal animal abuse activities for over six months and longer in some cases.
+To ARM’s knowledge, the Sheriff’s department has not conducted its investigation, nor gathered any evidence, and yet the Lee County State Attorney’s Office has since declined prosecution of these cases.

-On April 12th, 2018, ARM was compelled to disclose its findings by hosting a press conference in Lee County Florida to release its footage and knowledge of these cases.
+On April 12th, 2018, ARM was compelled to disclose its findings by hosting a press conference in Lee County Florida, to release its footage and knowledge of these cases.
 Due to the breakdown within the Lee County’s Sheriff Department, State Attorney’s Office, the USDA and the Florida Department of Agriculture, the Rancho Cabrera continues to operate with impunity, free from sanction or prosecution.
-Countless animals waiting to be rescued will continue to suffer heinous crimes until the public and media demand otherwise.
+Countless animals are waiting for someone to rescue them will continue to suffer heinous crimes until the public and media demand otherwise.